LA House Bill 1222

 1. Consolidates the once-separate rules for Notaries regarding immovable property (i.e., real estate) whether inside or outside Orleans Parish.
 The new rules are now largely contained within Title 35.

 2. Assesses a $200 fine for each infraction of the rules, on top of the damages as the parties may be awarded.
 Outside Orleans Parish, the fine was previously $100; inside Orleans Parish, the fine was previously $500.
-Prior penalties imposed by the R.S.
+Prior penalties imposed by R.S.
 35:281 and 35:282 were repealed.

 Analysis